healthbadge/episimmer/docs/userguide/diseasemodel.rst

     * scheduled : Defines an independent transition.
 Takes a dictionary with the keys as the next states and the values as the probability of transitioning to that state.
 Returns a state and scheduled time based on mean and variance passed to the insert_state function.

     * p_infection : Defines a dependent transition.
 Takes three parameters.
-First two parameters are the list of probabilities and the user-defined function, corresponding to Individual and Probabilistic Interactions.
-The third parameter is a dictionary with the keys as the next states and the values as the probability of transitioning to that state.
+The first parameter is a dictionary with the keys as the next states and the values as the probability of transitioning to that state.
+The next two parameters are the user-defined function, corresponding to Individual and Probabilistic Interactions and an optional list of probabilities that can be used in the user-defined functionn.
 Returns a state and scheduled time based on mean and variance passed to the insert_state function and also depends on the underlying interactions.